|Nutrition Facts (per serving)|

-In a spotlessly clean bowl, whisk the egg whites on medium speed using a stand or hand mixer until the egg whites are starting to turn opaque.
-Do not be tempted to rush this process; using a slower speed is best.
+In a very clean and dry bowl, whip the egg whites on medium speed using a stand or hand mixer until the egg whites are starting to turn opaque; don't beat them at high speed.

-Using a large metal spoon, add 1/3 of the meringue to the cream cheese batter and mix quickly to loosen the mixture.
-Add another third and use the metal spoon to gently fold the meringue in keeping as much air as possible in the cake.
+Using a large spoon, add 1/3 of the meringue to the cream cheese batter and mix quickly to loosen the mixture.
+Add another 1/3 and use the spoon to gently fold in the meringue, preserving as much air as possible in the batter.
 Repeat with the remaining meringue to form a light, airy cake batter.

-Slowly pour the batter into the cake pan.
-With the back of the metal spoon, gently level the batter, then lift the cake pan 6 inches from the work surface and drop back down; this is to release any trapped air bubbles from the pan.
+Slowly pour the batter into the prepared pan and gently level the batter with the back of a spoon or with an offset spatula.
+Carefully lift up the cake pan about 6 inches from the work surface and drop it back down to release any trapped air bubbles.

-Place a deep roasting tin onto the middle shelf of the preheated oven, put the cake pan in the center, and pour boiling water into the roasting tin halfway up the cake pan to create a water bath (bain-marie), which helps in gently cooking the delicate cheesecake.
+Place a deep roasting pan onto the middle rack of the preheated oven, put the cake pan in the center of the roasting pan, and pour the boiling water into the roasting pan so it reaches halfway up the cake pan.
+The bain-marie will help to gently cook the cake.

-Cook for 1 hour, then turn off the oven and leave the cheesecake in the oven with the door closed for a further 45 minutes.
-Open the door and leave for a further 15 minutes, which will help in gently lowering the temperature of the cake thus preventing it from collapsing.
+Bake for 1 hour.
+Turn off the oven and leave the cheesecake in the oven, with the door closed, for an additional 45 minutes.
+Open the oven door and leave the cake inside for 15 minutes to gently lower the temperature of the cake and prevent it from collapsing.

-Take the cheesecake from the oven, place on a cooling rack, and leave to chill.
+Take the cheesecake out of the oven, place it on a cooling rack, and leave it to cool completely.

-Once the cake is cold, serve covered with powdered sugar.
+Once the cake is cool, unmold and serve dusted with the powdered sugar.